negronmarc/Employee-Tracker/README.md

 # Employee Tracker

   ## Description
   The goal of this project was to create a CMS (content management system) that allows for the management of a company's employee database.
+Command-line application that uses MySQL to store and adjust the provided data.

   ## Table of Contents
   - [Usage](#usage)